-Bella Gonshorovitz is an idiosyncratic fashion practitioner whose interests lie in the seams between fashion and nature, art, culture and human behaviour.
+Bella Gonshorovitz is an idiosyncratic creative practitioner whose interests lie in the seams between fashion and nature, art, culture and human behaviour with a strong sustainability focus.
 She trained originally as a fashion designer and a creative pattern cutter, before studying for a Masters in Applied Psychology in Fashion.

 After working for labels such as threeASFOUR, Alexander Wang, Gottex and Gertrude, she established her independent practice in 2012, focusing on made-to-measure fashion and creative collaborations through a prism of sustainability.
 In 2017 she was a finalist in the Kering Sustainability Awards with a project for Gucci.
 Later that year she took part in the creation of the open-source online course ‘Fashion and Sustainability: Understanding Luxury Fashion in a Changing World’ developed by Kering and University of Arts London’s Centre for Sustainable Fashion.